-Augmented Reality in Newspapers: Technology and Uses
+Augmented Reality in Newspapers: Technology, Uses, and Problems

 An Interesting Feature in Print Media

 Augmented reality is an interesting feature in newspapers that takes readers beyond the printed page.
 It enables people to see a video, animation, or other unexpected content that is apparently located on a page of their newspaper.
 The illusion is created when an augmented reality program and the camera software of a smart phone or tablet work together.
 The newspaper must be viewed through the camera of the mobile device in order for the illusion to work.
 In addition, the device must be connected to the Internet.
 Though the added content is not really present in the paper, the AR feature can be an enjoyable enhancement.

-An Example of Augmented Reality in a Newspaper
+Augmented Reality in a Newspaper

 Augmented reality or AR is the process in which a digital image is superimposed on a scene from the real world, creating a view that is part reality and part virtual reality.
 It's used in the environment as well as in newspapers and other types of print media.